Welcome to Michiana VegFest!

 - Sunday, March 24th, 3:00 pm: Jane.
 Dir.
 Brett Morgen, 2017.
 This American biographical documentary film looks at the life and work of celebrated primatologist, ethologist, and anthropologist Jane Goodall.
 Free but ticketed.
 Click here to register.
 Krista Bailey, Director of IUSB's Sustainability Studies Program, will introduce the film and lead a discussion after the screening.

 - Sunday, March 31st, 3:00 pm: PlantPure Nation.
 Dir.
 Nelson Campbell, 2015.
 Three people start a pilot program to document the health benefits of a plant-based diet.
 Free but ticketed.
 Click here to register.
+Karen Sommers, Chair of Michiana VegFest, Inc, will introduce the film and lead a discussion after the screening.

 - Sunday, April 7th, 3:00 pm: Eating Animals.
 Dir.
 Christopher Quinn, 2018.
 Loosely based on the bestselling book by Jonathan Safran Foer and narrated by Natalie Portman, this film examines the environmental, economic, and public health consequences of factory farming.
 Free but ticketed.
 Click here to register.
+Professor Megan Zwart from Saint Mary's College will introduce the film and lead a discussion after the screening.

 A Free Special Performance by The Bergamot Duo